 - 1. RGP Regulatory Statutes: Work and/or the placement of structures in/or affecting navigable waters of the US authorized under this general permit is subject to jurisdiction pursuant to Section 10 of the Rivers and Harbors Act of 1899 (33 U.S.C.
 403; Section 10).
 The placement of dredged and/or fill material in waters of the US, including navigable waters, is subject to jurisdiction pursuant to Section 404 of the Clean Water Act (33 U.S.C.
 1344; Section 404). - 2.
-RGP Regulated Activities Description: This general permit authorizes work in navigable waters of the US to facilitate utility line removals as ordered by the Corps' District Engineer (DE) Directive to Remove letters sent out on behalf of the Secretary of the Army for the construction of the Federally authorized HSCIP.
+RGP Regulated Activities Description: This general permit authorizes work in navigable waters of the US to facilitate utility line removals that impact Federally Authorized Projects.
 Authorized work includes: - a.
 New work hydraulic and/or mechanical dredging around the utility lines to an extent of exposure for safe removal without adversely affecting the Federal Project.
-Dredged material that is excavated within the Federal Channel plus 500 feet outside the "top-of-slope" limits of the new HSCIP on both sides shall be deposited in a designated upland confined dredged material placement area (DMPA); or be discharged in Federally approved open bay dredged material disposal site; or in a currently permitted ecological restoration site requiring suitable beneficial use (BU) dredged material;
+Dredged material that is excavated within the Federal Channel plus 500 feet outside the "top-of-slope" limits of the new channel on both sides shall be deposited in a designated upland confined dredged material placement area (DMPA); or be discharged in Federally approved open bay dredged material disposal site; or in a currently permitted ecological restoration site requiring suitable beneficial use (BU) dredged material; - b.
+"Trench and Fill": Temporary dredged and/or fill material resulting from trench excavation, to facilitate utility line removal, and/or from dredging that occurs beyond the 500-foot limit of the "top-of-slope" of the new channel, may be temporarily side cast into waters of the US for no more than 90 days as long as

-- b.
-"Trench and Fill": Temporary dredged and/or fill material resulting from trench excavation, to facilitate utility line removal, and/or from dredging that occurs beyond the 500-foot limit of the "top-of-slope" of the new HSCIP, may be temporarily side cast into waters of the US for no more than 90 days as long as it is not placed in or within 500 feet of special aquatic sites defined in 40 CFR 230, or in a manner that will be eroded by expected high flows or dispersed by currents or other forces; - c.
+- it is not placed in or within 500 feet of special aquatic sites defined in 40 CFR 230, or in a manner that will be eroded by expected high flows or dispersed by currents or other forces; - c.
 This general permit also authorizes temporary structures and/or work necessary for construction activities to facilitate utility line removal (i.e., cofferdams, dewatering).
-All temporary workspaces shall be restored to preconstruction contours and elevations to the fullest practicable extent so that it does not adversely impact the HSCIP, does not create shoaling, and does not create potential draft restrictions within the Federal Project or other navigable waterways; - d.
+All temporary workspaces shall be restored to preconstruction contours and elevations to the fullest practicable extent so that it does not adversely impact the navigability of the channel, does not create shoaling, and does not create potential draft restrictions within the Federal Project or other navigable waterways; - d.
 This general permit also authorizes, within the geographic scope, the decommission-in-place of utility lines outside the 500-foot "top-of-slope" limits; - e.
 Best management practices (BMPs) must be utilized to the fullest extent practicable when handling temporary dredged material.
 Temporary dredged material must consist of native material removed (excavated or dredged) for the purpose of utility line removal.
 All affected areas, including the temporary fill areas, must be returned to preconstruction elevations and contours.